isabella232/element-zstack/docs/src/index.md

 - `volume`: features a DataJoint pipeline design for volumetric neuroimaging data, including segmentation and connectomics.

-- `volume_matching`: ....
+- `volume_matching`: features a DataJoint pipeline design for cell matching across sessions.

-Visit the [Concepts page](./concepts.md) for more information about the use cases of `volume` schemas and an explanantion of the tbales.
-To get started with building your own data pipeline, visit the Tutorials page.
+Visit the [Concepts page](./concepts.md) for more information about the use cases of the schemas and an explanantion of the tables.
+To get started with building your own data pipeline, visit the [Tutorials](./tutorials/index.md) page.

-- is not a complete workflow by itself, but rather a modular design of tables and dependencies.

-- can be flexibly attached to any DataJoint workflow.